OpenHFT/Chronicle-Queue/docs/VanillaChronicle.md

 Concurrent Producer
 -------------------

-Any number of threads can be writing to the Chronicle at the same time provided
+Any number of threads can be writen to the Chronicle queue at the same time provided that you:

- - you only append OR
+ - only append OR
- - you modify records using a lock or CAS operation
+ - modify records using a lock or CAS operation

 Example